techidaily/site-win11-tips/source/_posts/mastering-cross-platform-color-consistency.md

 ## 3\.
 Reinstall Your Graphics Driver

  If updating your graphics driver doesn't fix the problem, you might want to try reinstalling your graphics driver.
-Check out[how to cleanly uninstall and reinstall your GPU drivers on Windows](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) for more on this topic.
+Check out [how to cleanly uninstall and reinstall your GPU drivers on Windows](https://www.makeuseof.com/how-to-cleanly-install-and-reinstall-gpu-drivers-on-windows/) for more on this topic.

  Once you've done that, check if color management is working again.